-Treatment of type 1 diabetes is life-long.
+Treatment of Type 1 diabetes is life-long.
 It can be challenging at times, especially in the beginning.
 Patients as well as the loved ones go thru an emotional roller-coaster.
-Its all understandable.
-The best thing you can do is to accept the fact and educate yourself about the treatment of type 1 diabetes in-depth.
-In this way, you get in the driver seat and take charge of your diabetes and prevent its complications.
+It is all understandable.
+The best thing you can do is to accept the fact and educate yourself about the treatment of type 1 diabetes.
+In this way, you get in the driver seat and take charge of your diabetes.
+Then, you can live a pretty normal life.
 I have patients in their eighties, living a pretty good life without any serious complications of diabetes.
-One thing they did.
-They educated themselves about the treatment of type 1 diabetes when they were diagnosed with this disease in their young life.

-Like any other illness, my comprehensive approach to treat Type 1 diabetes consists of five steps: stress management, diet, exercise, vitamins and medications.
-In this article I will describe the medications for the treatment of type 1 diabetes.
+Like any other illness, my comprehensive approach to treat Type 1 diabetes consists of five steps SNEVM: stress management, diet, exercise, vitamins and medications.
+In this article I will describe the medications for the treatment of Type 1 diabetes.

-Though there are some experimental therapies being researched and tested today, insulin therapy is still the main treatment for Type 1 diabetic patients at present time.
+Insulin therapy is the main treatment for Type 1 diabetic patients at the present time.

 The Rationale of Insulin Therapy in the Treatment of Type 1 Diabetes

-In non-diabetics, the pancreas produces insulin all the time, even in a fasting state, at a rate of about 1 unit per hour.
+In non-diabetics, the pancreas produces insulin all the time at a rate of about 1 unit per hour.
 After eating a meal, the pancreas produces additional pulses of insulin to deal with the extra load of glucose in the meal.
-In Type 1 diabetics, of course, the pancreas does not produce insulin either in the fasting state or after a meal.
-With insulin therapy, you can create a continuous level of insulin by administering a long-acting insulin once a day and also regulate the glucose spike that comes with each meal by administering a short-acting insulin before each meal.
+In Type 1 diabetics, of course, the pancreas does not produce insulin at all.
+With insulin therapy, you can create a continuous level of insulin by administering a long-acting insulin once a day.
+In addition, you administer a short-acting insulin before each meal to regulate the glucose spike that comes after each meal.